 Coyotes rarely create their own dens, instead choosing to take up residence in small caves, hollowed logs, or abandoned dens.
 Fox and badger holes are common starting points for a coyote den and are simply enlarged to suit the coyote’s needs.

 A den is continually expanded upon until pups are born, and will contain a number of escape tunnels and passages.
 Once built, a den will often be reused in subsequent years.

-Coyotes are also known to make their homes in hollowed, undisturbed spaces, such as under porches or abandoned structures.
+Coyotes are also known to make their homes in manmade locations.
+These tend to be undisturbed spaces, such as under porches or abandoned structures.
 They will relocate their pups if the den is disturbed or develops a flea infestation.